 All our trainers hold degree or postgraduate degree level qualifications in animal behaviour.
 Team members are affiliated with the APDT, APBC and UKRCB, the leading organisations of dog behaviour and training in the UK and member organisations of the newly formed Animal Behaviour and Training Council which has been set up to help regulate companion animal training and behaviour counselling in the UK following the Companion Animal Welfare Council's report on the Regulation of Trainers and Behaviourists.

-We are up-to-date with the latest research into canine behaviour science and training methods (see the Team page for recent courses and conferences attended by the team) and have extensive experience teaching a range of classes from puppies and beginners to agility, bronze and silver, and a variety of sports from TD Rally, Heelwork to Music, Pet dog obedience and agility.
+We are up-to-date with the latest research into canine behaviour science and its practical application for training methods (see the Team page for recent courses and conferences attended by the team) and have extensive experience teaching a range of classes from puppies and beginners to agility, bronze and silver, and a variety of sports from TD Rally, Heelwork to Music, Pet dog obedience and agility.